pcomitz/668/is651-Chapter11-7ed.md

 A mashup is an application that uses and combines data from two or more sources to create new services.
 They are typically deployed on the web by creating a web browser-based application that requests data from the sources using web services and then combines them in such a way as to add value.
 You can see that REST APIs make this an efficient way to create powerful applications.
 There are many consumer-oriented mashups such as ones that use data from a source and then overlay it on google maps using location information.
 Business mashups are also common for combined information from various sources for business intelligence purposes.
 Mashups can be (most typically) client-based as are the ones that aggregate data in the web browser.
 They can also be server-based, however, where the server aggregates the data and sends it to the client in the combined format.
 This is the way that an older technology called portals works.
 They are the same thing as a mashup, but pre-date the use of the web.
 The on-line course syllabus has links to some representative mashups.
 Mashups are an excellent example of what a SOA offers.

-We can create a simple mashup using RSS from Rolling Stone and the Omdbapi API for movies.
-We will go over this example in lecture in detail using the following files.
-Note that for any php file here, you can replace the .php with .txt to see the code (except for the first final hw one!).

-1. Here is the <em>final</em> mashup that we are doing for hw [here](https://swe.umbc.edu/~canfield/rest/mashup/omdbapi_mashup_final2.php).
-2. Here is a <em>starter</em> file for you to modify [here](https://swe.umbc.edu/~canfield/rest/mashup/omdbapi_mashup_starter2.php).
-Be sure to make the url change each time to reflect a different title and [urlencode](http://www.w3schools.com/tags/ref_urlencode.asp) the title using the built-in [php function](http://php.net/manual/en/function.urlencode.php).
-3. Note that the starter calls the [helper function](https://swe.umbc.edu/~canfield/rest/mashup/omdbapi.txt) that I have written for you.
-<a name="restapi"></a>

 ### Creating a REST API

 We have been using REST APIs from around the Internet in clients that we created.
-In this section we want to create our own REST API to the catalog database that we developed in chapter 9.
+This section presents an example of how to create our own REST API to the catalog database that we developed in chapter 9.
 I developed a cdStore service and you made some other kind of catalog available on line.
 A REST API to the cdStore service will be geared towards program to program processing rather than human users as in chapter 9.

 Every rest api has at least 5 cases (6 with PATCH) for CRUD (create, read, update, delete):